 HEAVY HEART THERAPY

-“Imagine visualizing a valentine type heart strapped with a heavy backpack waiting to attempt to clear a high bar.
-That bar is Hope!”
+Imagine a valentine heart shape burdened with a heavy backpack running to jump and clear a high bar.

-In the storms of life we need heart anchors.
+In the storms of life, we need heart anchors.
 To be clear, I see our souls as being the essence of who we are.
 Heart and soul are synonymous in my opinion.

 Cancer has taught me not to run from a heavy heart but to lean into the challenge and put on the full armor of God.
 The goal is not to survive, but to thrive.

-As the three of us wrapped our arms around each other, our hearts did not stop hurting but the anchor seemed stronger.
+As the three of us wrapped our arms around each other, our hearts did not stop hurting but the anchor and tether seemed stronger.
 It is in times like these the profound love of Jesus draws near.